arsenicx6/Archive-Reader-Downgrade/README.md

 This repository allows access to an older version of the app, version 1.5.2, that users can install to subvert this update.

+Trying to also rip the source code and make that available in a different repo.
 ![Coming for your source code too buddy.](https://github.com/arsenicx6/Archive-Reader-Downgrade/blob/main/kek.PNG?raw=true)

 # How